Nimrod Kamer: Life and career

-In late 2016 Kamer began as an art editor for GQ magazine, which lasted until the early part of 2018.
-He has interviewed Takashi Murakami, Svetlana Marich, Kamiar Maleki and Adrian Cheng, and featured numerous graduate artists from Manchester School of Art and Goldsmiths, University of London.
+In late 2016, Kamer began as an art editor for GQ magazine, which lasted until the early part of 2018.
+He has interviewed Takashi Murakami, Svetlana Marich, Kamiar Maleki and Adrian Cheng.

-On 13 July 2017, Kamer attended The Spectator summer party in Whitehall and briefly spoke to then Prime Minister Theresa May about his concerns as a Romanian passport holder residing in the UK in the wake of Brexit.
-The PM assured him he can stay in the country and Fraser Nelson reassured it once hearing that Kamer is also an Israeli passport holder.
+On 13 July 2017, Kamer attended The Spectator magazine's summer party in Whitehall, and briefly spoke to then Prime Minister Theresa May about his concerns as a Romanian passport holder residing in the UK in the wake of Brexit.
+May assured him that he could stay in the country, whilst Spectator editor Fraser Nelson also reassured him, upon hearing that Kamer is also an Israeli passport holder.

-On 2020 Kamer started hosting a show titled Nimrod Reports on SCNR, a channel founded by Tim Pool and former Editor In Chief of VICE Media Rocco Castoro.

-In March 2021, Kamer began writing for a magazine founded by Graydon Carter titled Air Mail.
-He also started covering NFTs and Web3 for Fortune.